suatatan/suatatan.github.io/_posts/2023-01-15-food-balance-sheet-has-problems.md

 ---
+date: 2023-01-15
 layout: post
+tags:
+- english
+- quickread
+- technology
-title: "Food balance sheet has problems"
+title: Food balance sheet has problems
-date: 2023-01-15
 ---

 "Conceptually, food balance sheets measure the food supply of the population.
 In reality, they are often unable to match practice with theory and, as a consequence, the statistics are often criticized for not meeting the expectations of data users.
 Food balance sheets measure food consumption from a food supply perspective.
 They do not give any indication of the differences that may exist in the diet consumed by different population groups, e.g. people of different socio-economic groups, ecological zones or geographical areas within a country."